-- 6.50 Coastal flood risk and climate change have to be addressed jointly with other local authorities; liaison is also undertaken with the Environment Agency and West Sussex County Council in its role as Lead Local Flood Authority. - 6.51 A Strategic Flood Risk Assessment (SFRA) was commissioned jointly between Adur and Worthing Councils in 2011.
+- 6.53 Coastal flood risk and climate change have to be addressed jointly with other local authorities; liaison is also undertaken with the Environment Agency and West Sussex County Council in its role as Lead Local Flood Authority. - 6.54 A Strategic Flood Risk Assessment (SFRA) was commissioned jointly between Adur and Worthing Councils in 2011 and an update completed in 2020.